-- or Tier 4 For-profit Accounting Standards (as applicable) for the annual reporting period in which it becomes large and the following annual reporting period. - A Tier 3 for-profit entity that subsequently applies Tier 1 For-profit Accounting Standards, shall apply NZ IFRS 1. - A Tier 4 for-profit entity that subsequently applies Tier 1 For-profit Accounting Standards shall apply NZ IFRS 1.
+- respectively, may continue to report in accordance with Tier 3 For-profit Accounting Standards or Tier 4 For-profit Accounting Standards (as applicable) for the annual reporting period in which it becomes large and the following annual reporting period, and any interim reporting periods within those annual reporting periods. - A Tier 3 for-profit entity that subsequently applies Tier 1 For-profit Accounting Standards, shall apply NZ IFRS 1. - A Tier 4 for-profit entity that subsequently applies Tier 1 For-profit Accounting Standards shall apply NZ IFRS 1.